PeteGozz/slim/INSTALL.md

      $ cmake ../

-Notes:
+*Notes*:

-The above minimal instruction would be a reasonable first test.
+The above minimal instruction would be a reasonable first test only.
-You will need some functionality :)
+You will need some functionality.

 Configure Options
 -----------------

 This next incantation should get you a full build.
 With ConsoleKit and Desktop Bus support::